Room I – National Centre for Youth Literature

 - Internet access and to the databases available at the BnF

-- Three audiovisual stations and a video game console
+- 2 audiovisual stations and 2 video game consoles

 - Reproduction (1 scanner)